Turtley12/saucedacity.github.io/index.md

 * Analysis and visualization tools to analyze audio, or other signal data.

 # Releases
-Be sure to check the [releases page](https://github.com/generic-pers0n/saucedacity/releases).
+Be sure to check the [releases page](https://github.com/saucedacity/saucedacity/releases).
 The latest release is 1.1.

 # Contributing
 Want to contribute?
 Feel free to!
 No knowledge of coding required, as we still have a couple of tasks to be done that _don't_ involve coding.
-For more info, see [CONTRIBUTING.md](https://github.com/generic-pers0n/saucedacity/blob/main/CONTRIBUTING.md).
+For more info, see [CONTRIBUTING.md](https://github.com/saucedacity/saucedacity/blob/main/CONTRIBUTING.md).

-If you do know how to code, C++ is required, as Saucedacity is written in C++.
-If you know Rust, however, we might accept contributions including Rust code (**not guaranteed**, see [#2](https://github.com/generic-pers0n/issues/2) in our issue tracker for details).
+If you want to contribute code, however, you need to know C++ as Saucedacity is written in C++.
+If you know Rust, however, we might accept contributions including Rust code (**not guaranteed**, see [#2](https://github.com/saucedacity/saucedacity/issues/2) in our issue tracker for details).

-Regardless, you can find issues in our issue tracker, found [here](https://github.com/generic-pers0n/saucedacity/issues), that always need fixing.
+Regardless, you can find issues in our issue tracker, found [here](https://github.com/saucedacity/saucedacity/issues), that always need fixing.